hvbr1s/email_cleaner_gpt_bot/README.md

 # chat_gpt_cs_bot

-A POC bot powered by the OPENAI Api, the bot gives security advice to Ledger users based on which device they own and which crypto they hold.
+A Customer Service assistant bot powered by the OPENAI Api.

+Feed the bot an email, choose the desired tone and let it proof-read your email

 Still a work in progress!